sgongar/Herschel-PACS-Toolbox-Red-Leak/pipeline_scripts/README.md

 			                     calTree=calTree)
 ```
 ##### L2_ChopNod.py
  - These lines have been removed from the original one.
+They are not longer necessaries.
 ```python
 slicedFramesCal, background = specRespCalToTelescope(slicedFrames, obs.auxiliary.hk,
                                                      calTree = calTree, reduceNoise=1,